Loofah Adzuki Exfoliating

 A natural exfoliating soap with the scrubbing power of shredded loofah and organic adzuki bean powder.
 Exfoliation helps shed the top layer of dead skin and unclog pores.

 The scrubbing power of shredded loofah and Japanese adzuki bean powder whisks away dried skin leaving a soft, radiant glow, while creamy coconut milk and shea butter soothe and moisturize.
 Exfoliation, a renewal process for your skin, helps shed the top layer of dead skin and unclog pores.
-The essential oil blend provides a warm herbal scent.

 - Whisks away dried skin leaving a soft, radiant glow